 These animals convert plant matter and vegetation into useable energy more efficiently than other herbivores.

 In cattle and dairy cows, the development, pH balance, functionality and bacteria levels of the digestive system are crucial to maintaining overall health and high yield.

 While some parts of the ruminant digestive system are similar to those of non-ruminant systems, several essential components perform the necessary functions for digestion.

-While the ruminant digestive system operates differently from the monogastric system, it is composed of the same six basic components:
+While the ruminant digestive tract operates differently from the monogastric system, it is composed of the same six basic components:

 The mouth is where the process begins.
 Cattle will graze by wrapping their tongues around plants and tearing, pulling them into their mouth for mastication.
 They chew first with the lower jaw incisors, working against a hard dental pad on the front part upper palate, then second with the molars, grinding plant material down further.
 Chewing stimulates saliva production and the saliva mixes with plant matter before the animal swallows.
 Saliva contains enzymes capable of breaking down fats and starches and helps to buffer the pH levels in the reticulum and rumen segments of the stomach.
 Mature cattle will swallow from 50 to 80 quarts daily to aid in digestion, but the amount varies based on how much time they spend chewing.